France's Macron brings his Trump charm offensive stateside

 The tone of his relationship with Macron himself shifted, too, from a headline-grabbing white-knuckle handshake between the two men early in their tenures to frequent phone conversations to this week's official state visit by Macron and his wife, Brigitte — the first of Trump's administration.

-Macron and his wife arrived at Andrews Air Force Base on Monday afternoon, and headed for the White House later Monday evening.
+Macron and his wife arrived at Andrews Air Force Base on Monday afternoon, and before heading to the White House.

 The White House will host a dinner Tuesday night in the State Dining Room, at which about 150 guests are expected to attend.
 The event, entirely planned by first lady Melania Trump, will be a much smaller, more "intimate" affair than an Obama-era event.